shoeffner/monty/01_HelloPython/slides.md

 But it takes a lot of time to become good at it.

 \note{
-It's like sports: It's easy to run, but it takes a lot of practice to run a marathon.
+- It's like sports: easy to run, but it takes a lot of practice to run a marathon.

-You need ten thousands of hours to master a skill -- we can only present you with your first 50 or so.
+- You need ten thousands of hours to master a skill -- we can only present you with your first 50 or so.
 }